 Likewise, exterior painting costs will vary depending on the size of your home:

-However, those figures don't account for siding materials—and some sidings cost more to paint than others because of their texture and the type of paint required to properly cover them.
+However, those figures don't account for siding materials.
+Some sidings cost more to paint than others because of their texture and the type of paint required to properly cover them.

-Here are painting estimates for the five most common types of siding, in order of least to most expensive:
+Here are painting estimates for the five most common types of siding based on 1,000 paintable square feet:

 Labor Cost to Paint a House

-While some professional painters will charge a flat fee for a painting project, most charge an hourly rate—about $25 to $100 per hour on average.
-Most painters will charge more for last-minute jobs (think 48 hours' notice or less), travel costs (if you live far away, the painter may want extra money for gas), or intensive prep work (e.g., removing mold or stains before painting).
+While some professional painters will charge a flat fee for a painting project, most charge an hourly rate — about $40 to $60 per hour on average.
+Most painters will charge more for last-minute jobs (think 48 hours' notice or less), travel costs (if you live far away, the painter may want extra money for gas), or intensive prep work (such as removing mold or stains before painting).
 Also, depending on the painter, the rate may or may not include the cost of paint materials such as paint, primer, and supplies.

 Repairs and improvements can also increase your painting budget.
 Painters may offer some of these additional services, but you may need to call in a specialist for others:

-- Mold remediation: $500 to $6,000 based on the size of the area and level of mold infestation.
+- Mold remediation: $1,500 to $4,000 based on the size of the area and level of mold infestation

-Two additional factors that can affect a painter's labor costs are the number of stories and the condition of the home.
-Generally, the more stories a house has, the higher the labor costs will be.
+Two more factors that can affect a painter's labor costs are the number of stories and the condition of the home.
+Generally, the more stories a house has, the higher the labor costs.
 And, if a home is older, prep work such as scrubbing siding or sanding aging wood could be more time consuming for the painter.

 How Much Paint Supplies Cost

-Though you can save potentially save big bucks by not paying for someone else's labor, there are trade-offs to doing the work yourself.
+Although you can save big bucks by not paying for someone else's labor, there are downsides to doing the work yourself.
 For one thing, you'll have to buy supplies such as drop cloths, tape, ladders, brushes, and rollers.

-There are different types of drop cloths you can use to protect furniture and floors while painting.
-Here are the types and price estimates:
+You can choose from different types of drop cloths to protect furniture and floors while painting.
+Here are the types and price estimates.

-Canvas drop cloths: $15 to $20 for 9x12-feet.
-Canvas cloths are the most expensive, but they are virtually indestructible—buy them once, and they'll last for many years.
+Canvas drop cloths: $31 for 9 feet by 12 feet.
+Canvas cloths are the most expensive, but they are virtually indestructible.
+Buy them once, and they'll last for many years.

-Plastic drop cloths: $1 for 9x12-feet.
+Plastic drop cloths: About $2l for 9 feet by 12 feet.
 Paint-proof, lightweight, and economical, plastic drop cloths are good for protecting furniture and cabinet covers.
 They can also be used to protect lawns and landscaping during painting.

-Paper drop cloths: $3 to $5 for 9x12-feet.
-Paper drop cloths provide a cheap way to cover furniture or windows while painting small, indoor jobs, such as touching up window trim.
+Paper drop cloths: $7 for 4 feet by 15 feet.
+Paper drop cloths are a cheap way to cover furniture or windows while painting small, indoor jobs, such as touching up window trim.
 They're absorbent and textured to hold paint.
 When you're finished, you can just fold them up and throw them away.
-However, paper cloths are not the best option for protecting floors since they can tear easily.
+However, paper cloths are not the best option for protecting floors, since they can tear easily.

-Paper/poly drop cloths: $2 to $6 for 9x12-feet.
+Paper/poly drop cloths: $6 for 9 feet by 12 feet.
 The best of both paper and plastic, these cloths are low-cost and disposable.
-They absorb paint drips while providing more protection for what's underneath.
+They absorb paint drips while better protecting what's underneath.
 They also provide some protection from slipping.
 Plus, you can cut paper/poly drop cloths to fit the space.
-But, like paper, paper/poly drop cloths can rip more easily than plastic or canvas drop cloths.
+But, like paper, paper/poly drop cloths can rip more easily than plastic or canvas.

 Upcycled drop cloths: Have old shower curtains, drapes, or other sturdy material lying around?
 Both your wallet and the planet will thank you for hanging on to them for painting projects.

-Painter's tape—a must for protecting areas that should not be painted, like crown molding—costs about $7 to $10 for a roll of 60 yards.
+Painter's tape is a must for protecting areas that should not be painted, like crown molding.
+It costs about $5 to $15 for a roll of 60 yards.
 Delicate surfaces, such as wallpaper or ceiling tiles, will require a lower adhesion tape than ordinary walls and trim.

-Ladder prices vary based on size — though most homeowners can paint the interior of their home using a 16-foot extension ladder, which generally costs between $100 and $200.
-Folks in houses with low ceilings may even be able to get away with a step stool, the prices for which vary widely, from $30 to $100, depending on height and durability.
+Ladder prices vary based on size — though most homeowners can paint the interior of their home using a 16-foot extension ladder, which generally costs from $218 to $314.
+Folks in houses with low ceilings may even be able to get away with a step stool, the prices for which vary widely, from $15 to $55, depending on height and durability.

-The right ladder to fit your exterior painting needs will vary by the size of your home, but generally, the job will require an extension ladder, which can run between $200 and $300.
+The right ladder to fit your exterior painting needs will vary by the size of your home.
+But generally, the job will require an extension ladder, which can run from $218 to $314.

 Brushes and Rollers

 Of course, paint brushes and rollers are also important line items on your budget sheet.
-A 3-inch-wide paint brush costs, on average, $10 to $20—though you'll likely need an assortment of paint brush sizes for trim, corners, and narrow surface areas.
+A 3-inch-wide paint brush costs an average, $7 to $12, though you'll likely need an assortment of paint brush sizes for trim, corners, and narrow surface areas.
 Brushes come in a variety of bristle types and qualities, and each has a different purpose.
 Some are intended for specific paint types, finishes, and surfaces, so be sure to buy the right brushes for your painting job.

 How to Save on Painting Your House

-Having a professional paint your home from top to bottom, inside and outside has a number of advantages.
-For one thing, it'll save you a ton of time by not having to do the work yourself.
+Having a professional paint your home from top to bottom, inside and outside, has a number of advantages.
+For starters, it'll save you a ton of time by not having to do the work yourself.
 In addition, you won't have to be concerned about safety issues, such as climbing a ladder to paint your house's gutters.
 Best of all, you can expect a clean, attractive finished product from a professional painter.

 DIY Some of the Work

 Test different paint swatches.
-The last thing you want to do is paint a whole room and then decide you despise the color (yes, it happens!).
-Try out different paint colors on the surface before choosing the paint that you want.
+The last thing you want to do is paint a whole room and then decide you hate the color (yes, it happens).
+Try different paint colors on the surface before choosing the paint you want.
 Buying sample sizes will help you save money.
-The caveat: paint color samples are not real paint, so if you try to finish or touch up a project with samples, the paint will fade.
+The caveat: Paint color samples aren't real paint, so if you try to finish or touch up a project with samples, the paint will fade.

 Find a Competitive, Skilled Painter

-Of course, the painter you choose to hire will be handling the lion's share of the workload.
-Take these steps to find a reliable painter — someone you can trust to do a great job for a fair price:
+Of course, the painter you hire will be handling the lion's share of the workload.
+Take these steps to find a reliable painter — someone you can trust to do a great job for a fair price.

 Get quotes from at least three painters.
-To answer the ultimate question, how much does it cost to paint a house, you'll want to obtain several bids before deciding who gets your business.
-Have the painters come to view your property in person before they write you a formal bid.
-This way there will be no surprises when the painters show up to perform the work.
+To answer the ultimate question, how much does it cost to paint a house, you'll want to start by obtaining several bids.
+Have the painters view your property in person before they write you a formal bid.
+This way, you won't have any surprises when the painters show up to perform the work.

 Compare offers.
 The painter offering the lowest rate may not always be the best painter for the job.
-Indeed, the total cost isn't the only factor to consider when choosing between multiple bids.
-You'll want to look at contracts side by side to ensure you're making an apples-to-apples comparison.
+Indeed, the total cost isn't the only factor in choosing between multiple bids.
+You'll want to look at contracts side by side to ensure an apples-to-apples comparison.
 Are the same materials being used?
 Are the same services included?
 Does the painter provide a warranty?

 Interview past clients.
 Talking to former customers is always a good idea.
-But, to ensure you're getting honest feedback — not just feedback from people who have been handpicked by the painter to sing their praises — ask to speak to the painter's three most recent clients.
+But, to help you get honest feedback, ask to speak to the painter's three most recent clients.
 When you speak to them, ask about specifics.
 Find out whether the painters showed up on time, protected furniture from paint spills, kept the house clean, completed the project on schedule, and of course, what it cost to paint their house.

 In addition, ask the painter if there are other things you can do to trim expenses.
-Oftentimes you can get a discount for doing multiple jobs all at once.
-So if you're thinking about painting your entire house, inside and out, there could be a benefit to doing it at the same time.
+Often you can get a discount for doing multiple jobs at once.
+So, if you're thinking about painting your entire house, inside and out, there could be a benefit to doing it at the same time.